 Description: Current concepts and production principles of the dairy cattle industry including value of milk products, milk marketing, physiology of lactation, reproduction, nutrition, mastitis, and housing.
 Analysis and active learning of dairy production systems using farm visits and field techniques laboratories.
 May not be used for Degree

 Credit with ANSI 5543.
-Credit hours: 3

 ANSI 4553 Sheep Science